Sold by Craig

 Craig Johnston, REALTOR®

-I've worked Tri-Cities transactions — from first-time condo buyers in Moody Centre to $3M+ Anmore estates.
-My approach is simple: know every neighbourhood like I live there (because I do), do the diligence before you write the offer, and communicate like your own advisor — not a salesperson.
+I’ve worked Tri-Cities transactions — from first-time condo buyers in Moody Centre to $3M+ Anmore estates.
+My approach is simple: know every neighbourhood like a 47+ year Coquitlam resident does, do the diligence before you write the offer, and communicate like your own advisor — not a salesperson.

 Every page on this site is written, researched, and fact-checked by me personally.
 If something here doesn’t match your situation, I want to hear about it — that’s how I keep the content honest and useful for the next buyer or seller who lands here.